 Medical emergencies can, and often do, happen outside of normal business hours.
 At Coastal Elite we work diligently to make sure you have access to the best 24/7 emergency care because when your horse is in distress, they need help fast.
-Whether showing signs of a systemic problem, like colic, or a localized problem, like a wound, rapid assistance is crucial to ensuring the best possible outcome for your companion.
-We understand emergencies can be stressful, we aim to provide prompt, compassionate care for both you and your animal.
-We offer stall-side care, and on-site surgery.
-When in doubt, call us!
+Whether showing signs of systemic disease, like colic, or a more localized problem like a skin wound, rapid assistance is crucial to ensuring the best possible outcome for your companion.
+We understand emergencies can be stressful, so we aim to provide prompt, compassionate care for both you and your animal.
+We offer stall-side care, and various on-site surgical procedures.
+If in doubt, call us!

-A fully encompassing preventative medicine program should include a physical exam, oral exam, parasite control program, annual immunizations, Coggins (EIA) testing, and screening blood work panels.
+A holistic preventative medicine program should include a physical exam, oral exam, parasite control program, annual immunizations, Coggins (EIA) testing, and screening blood work panels.
 Ask one of Coastal's vets today, if your pet is being fully protected from potential disease.

 Vaccinations are the number one way you can protect your horse from deadly infectious diseases.
 While there are many equine vaccines available, not every horse requires the same series or frequency of vaccines.
 At CEVS we work with you to customize a protocol that is best fit for your horses specific needs.